Table of Contents

 Imagine this: you’re driving on a highway at maximum speed, and suddenly, you’re reading a warning sign on the side of the road.
 A sudden brake by the vehicle in front of you will not leave enough time for you to respond and apply your brakes, resulting in a distracted driving accident.

-In the United States, some of the road signs can be confusing, especially for inexperienced young drivers.
+Some road signs can be confusing in the United States, especially for inexperienced young drivers.
 Complex intersections with heavy traffic flow usually have a clutter of road signs for drivers to follow.
 Many motor vehicle crashes occur at such intersections because of the many road signs.

 If you’re not familiar with the intersection, you would want to read the signs and observe the law, but doing that while driving can be extremely dangerous.